christophgil/ZIPsFS/INSTALL_FreeBSD.md

 ## Testing FUSE system

-To test FUSE, we check whether it is possible to mount a zip file with fuse-zip.
-We can do this as root and as a normal user.
+To test  FUSE, one can  check whether it is possible to mount a zip file with fuse-zip.
+This test may be performed as a normal user or as ROOT.
 The zip file will be mounted on ~/mnt/zip.
 The content of the zip-file will be accessible from this folder which acts as a mount point.

     mkdir -p ~/mnt/zip ~/test &&  zip -j ~/test/test.zip /etc/os-release &&  fuse-zip ~/test/test.zip ~/mnt/zip